Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 He spent some time prospecting in Utah, and in then in 1880 was a “mining broker” in Helena, Montana.

-But then, in 1887, just as he was turning 73 years old, he was in Omaha … making soap!
+But then, in 1887, just as he was turning 73 years old, he was in Omaha… making soap!

 Later he moved to Denver, broke and alone, writing the story of his life on the frontier.
 “Buffalo Bill” Cody found him there and paid all Majors’ expenses while he finished his book.
-A year or so later, Majors’ manuscript was edited and published as Seventy Years on the Frontier
+A year or so later, Majors’ manuscript was edited and published as Seventy Years on the Frontier, which has been reprinted numerous times and is still available at amazon.com.

-It’s a tribute to the fascination of soapmaking and its inherent potential profit that even over 100 years ago it attracted the interest of a man who met with Presidents, braved the American Frontier, taught an American icon to read and write and created an indelible part of American history.
+It’s a tribute to the fascination of soapmaking and its inherent potential profit that even over 100 years ago it attracted the interest of a man who met with Presidents, braved the American Frontier, taught an American icon to read and write, and created an indelible part of American history.

 Comments